Gabriel Shaoolian: Reception

-Since its publication, writers at comic-related websites have published numerous critical reviews of Biowars.
-Recognizing its scientific angle and concept, Wired wrote this of the comic, "Anthropomorphized immune and nervous system cells in mortal combat?
+Since its publication, writers at comic-related websites have published critical reviews of Biowars.
+Wired wrote this of the comic, "Anthropomorphized immune and nervous system cells in mortal combat?
 Yes please!
 Perfect for converting kids from comic nerds to science nerds."

 In the Burning Blogger of Bedlam, the author wrote of Biowars concept, "It is a fascinating concept right from the get-go and one with rich potential.
 To my knowledge, the inner world of the biological landscape isn't something that has been explored much in comic books (if at all).
 So right away, I felt like I was experiencing something fresh and new."

 Pirate Jenny, of the site Black Girl Nerds, said of the art and themes in Biowars, "With gorgeously detailed illustrations and a creative take on well-known themes including humanity and justice, Biowars delivers an interesting and entertaining story."

 In September 2015, Biowars reported to have gained a following of 126,000 Facebook fans and readers leading up to its second year of publication.